Nicaragua's Ortega wins landslide re-election

 The economy grew 4.5 percent in 2010 and is expected to expand 4 percent this year, making it one of the best performers in Central America, although it is still the second poorest country in the Western Hemisphere, behind Haiti.

-Critics worry the Supreme Court's decision lifting a ban on consecutive presidential terms is evidence Ortega plans to further extend his rule, just as Chavez has in Venezuela.
+Critics accuse Ortega of using the Sandinistas' control of the Supreme Court to lift a ban on consecutive presidential terms in a controversial 2009 decision, and of planning to further extend his rule, just as Chavez has done in Venezuela.

 "If you breach the constitution, you can mess with other things too," said Milton Ramirez, a 35-year sales executive who voted for Gadea.
 "We don't want another dictatorship."